seeingnft/teia-/Tools-made-by-the-community.md

 This can be combined with Hic et Nunc API CDK to fetch and generate thumbs from a given set of wallet ids and upload them to S3.

 * [objkts.gallery](https://objkts.gallery) by @ishacbertran.
 Creates a beautiful slideshow gallery from a list of OBJKTs.

+* [Hicetnunc Collection Generator](https://github.com/tarwin/hicetnunc-collection-generator) github by @tarwin generates offline thumbs and a gallery  (Tested only on OSX) Last update 8 months ago

 ## Misc
 * [Naive status page for hicetnunc.xyz](https://hicetnuncstatus.herokuapp.com/) by @fraguada @LeithBA [github](https://github.com/fraguada/hicetnuncstatus)